Last updated on January 24, 2020

 One might counter that these animals look like (extant) reptiles rather too much.
 Worse, they don’t look like Iguanodons at all: the torso is far too elongated, and the skull too short.
 But also from an artistic viewpoint, this reconstruction is somewhat unsatisfying.
-In general, I think Heilmann’s pen drawings are much more effective than his colour work (the famous Archaeopteryx frontispiece for the 1926/7 English edition of The Origin of Birds being an exception, perhaps).
+In general, I think Heilmann’s pen drawings are much more effective than his colour work.

-Nonetheless, it is interesting to see him reverting to a more conservative approach here, although I’m unsure where the significance of that may lie.
-However, as I’ve written before, it is clear that from the first drawings in 1912, Heilmann’s reconstructions become progressively more objective and restrained.
-That is particularly the case with regard to the stance he lets his animals adopt: from the fighting Archaeopteryxes from 1914 we end with the courting couple we know so well from the English editions.
+Nonetheless, it is interesting to see him reverting to a more conservative approach here, although I’m as yet unsure where the significance of that may lie.
+However, as I’ve written before, it is clear that from the first drawings in 1912, Heilmann’s reconstructions become progressively more emotionally restrained.
+That is particularly the case with regard to the stance he lets his animals adopt: from the fighting Archaeopteryxes from 1912 we end with the courting couple we know so well from the English editions.